martin-rizzo/ComfyUI-TinyBreaker/README.md

 <!-- ![TinyBreaker Experimental Nodes](./demo_images/nodes.png) -->
 </div>

-**ConfyUI-TinyBreaker** is a collection of ComfyUI nodes designed to support the 'TinyBreaker' model.
-Currently, it remains in beta with limited functionality, but the goal is to provide a full set of nodes, enabling users to explore this awesome technology.
+**ConfyUI-TinyBreaker** is a collection of custom ComfyUI nodes specifically designed to work with the TinyBreaker model.
+It is currently under active development, so expect some rough edges and evolving functionality.
+The nodes are functional, allowing you to explore the potential of the model, but be aware that significant changes are likely between versions as nodes may be completely overhauled.

+## What is TinyBreaker?

+TinyBreaker is a hybrid model that combines the PixArt model for base image generation with Photon (or any SD1 model) for image refinement.
+The idea is to leverage both models' strengths in these tasks, enabling them to operate efficiently on mid and low-end hardware due to their minimal parameter count.
+Moreover, by sequentially executing both models, you can offload them to system RAM reducing the VRAM usage.
+Additionally, TinyBreaker employs Tiny Autoencoders for latent space conversion, optimizing performance and efficiency.

 ## Installation
 > [!IMPORTANT]